essif-lab/framework/docs/essifLab-fw.md

 The [*DEMO*](https://en.wikipedia.org/wiki/Design_%26_Engineering_Methodology_for_Organizations) transactions pattern (which is what we use) divides transactions in three phases:
 - a negotiation phase, in which one or more agents of each %%participant|participant%% exchange data for the purpose of establishing a %%contract|transaction-agreement%% that specifies what the %%transaction|transaction%% entails.
 This phase results either in a commitment decision of all participants, or the termination of the transaction because one of them quits.
-- an execution phase, in which (perhaps other) agents of the same principals work (execute actions) to fulfill the obligations of the agreement.
+- an execution phase, in which (perhaps other) agents of the same principals work (execute actions) to fulfill the %%obligations|obligation%% of the agreement.
 This phase results in them stating that they have completed that work (or that they gave up).
 - the acceptance phase, in which one or more agents of each participant exchange data that leads to a decision to accept the results, or to escalate (e.g. start a lawsuit against the other participant)

 ### 2.4 SSI Roles